STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 13. TERMINATION / DISCONTINUATION OF SUPPLY

-13.1 When can we terminate / arrange for discontinuation?
+13.1 When can we terminate or arrange for discontinuation?

 Upon giving you at least 10 business days’ notice, we will transfer your accounts to SP Group for their further action, which may include the disconnection of supply if: